 SOUTHWEST BRAZIL SPECIALITIES BIRDING TOUR: DETAILED ITINERARY

-Southwest Brazil Specialities: Day 1 Our tour begins this evening at Cuiabá, the capital of the state of Mato Grosso, where we will spend the night.
+Southwest Brazil Specialities: Day 1 Our tour begins this evening at Campo Grande the capital of Mato Grosso do Sul state where we will spend the night.

 (We will be pleased to assist with internal flight tickets in Brazil from your gateway city on request, even if you are arranging your international flights yourself).

-Southwest Brazil Specialities: Day 2 Our tour begins this morning at Cuiabá, the capital of the state of Mato Grosso, from where we will head for Vila Bela da Santissima Trindade (yes the name takes as long to say as it takes to drive through town, well almost!).
-We will spend two nights in this little town situated close to the Bolivian border.
+Southwest Brazil Specialities: Day 9 This morning we will head for Vila Bela da Santissima Trindade (yes the name takes as long to say as it takes to drive through town, well almost!).
+We will spend two nights in this little town situated close to the Bolivian border and we will first explore the surrounding area this afternoon.

 Another very special bird that we have a fair chance of finding in the surrounding area is the fast-declining (owing to trapping) Great-billed Seed Finch.
 We should also encounter the superb Horned Sungem and Bolivian Slaty Antshrike.